phoneburner/salt-lite-skeleton/README.md

 Resolve `League\Flysystem\FilesystemOperator` from the container.

+### Queue Jobs

+1. Create a job class that implements `PhoneBurner\SaltLiteFramework\Queue\JobInterface`.
+The class must be invokable and serializable.
+2. Dispatch the job using the `MessageBusInterface` service.

 ### Testing

 Running `make tests` will run the full test suite via ParaTest, which will execute tests in parallel for faster execution.